ramonabroberg/showcase/README.md

 - I would like to start selling the tickets directly from the page so it no longer would link to other sites but instead handling the tickets and payment directly on the website.
 - I would like for some parts to be a video background instead of all images.
 - I would like the menu on small devices to hide when you choose a menu option so it doesn't stay open.
+- Improve the performance of the page and test different formats of the images.

 # Testing